jaeyk/comp_thinking_social_science/docs/01_motivation.md

     -   Modeling
     -   Visualization

--   Documentation and collaboration easier, faster and scalable
+-   Documentation and collaboration easier, faster and more scalable

     -   Dynamic reporting (markdown)
     -   Version control system (Git and GitHub)